Tech Duel

 confidence score

-Based on your IDE setup, workflow preferences, and team constraints, dbt is the stronger fit here.
-The agentic multi-file editing advantage becomes significant as your codebase grows, and the model flexibility will matter when…
+Based on your pipeline shape, team's SQL versus Python fluency, and infrastructure appetite, dbt is the stronger fit here.
+The automatic lineage and docs advantage becomes significant as your model count grows, and Airflow 3.0's DAG versioning will matter when…

 Get your personalized recommendation